• Individual, Couples, & Family Therapy

 Stage 1 – Comprehensive Assessment

-This stage is the first and most important step to effective treatment.
+This stage is the first and most important step to effective therapy.
 The goal is for the therapist and client to establish a trusting relationship and to determine the nature of the client’s difficulties.
 This stage consists of a clinical interview and multiple symptom and personality inventories.

 With children, the key to an accurate assessment is to cross-reference the information they provide with the information provided by their parents, teachers, and others involved in their care.